Table of contents

 Inadequate WLAN Capacity

-The term Wireless Local Area Network (WLAN) Capacity refers to the amount of network bandwidth that can be delivered to clients.
+The term Wireless Local Area Network (WLAN) Capacity refers to the amount of network bandwidth delivered to clients.
 Traditionally, WLAN architecture was designed based on coverage.
-However, with an increasing number of devices operating nearby, such as a conference room, and therefore connecting to the same access point, performance can be negatively impacted.
+However, with an increasing number of devices operating nearby connecting to the same access point negatively impacts performance.
 Therefore, WLAN architectures need to consider capacity in addition to coverage when planning access point selection, placement, and backhaul.
 Device type, capabilities and applications devices are all critical inputs to capacity planning.

 Too Many or Too Few Access Points

-Access points (AP) are devices which are used in networks to enable a wireless connection.
+Devices used in networks to enable a wireless connection is referred to as Access points (AP).
 AP’s project a Wi-Fi signal that serves to connect to devices to the Local Area Network (LAN).
 Increasing the number of access points may add coverage and capacity, However, in situations where too many access points are installed, the radio signals from adjacent access points will interfere with one another, reducing network capacity and causing some clients to lose connectivity intermittently.
 On the contrary, if too few access points are installed, the wireless connection will perform poorly due to insufficient coverage and capacity.
 Therefore, it’s best to consult experienced WLAN engineer to design the best wireless network architecture for your current and near term future needs.
 Here at CSG Technologies, we assist companies to design, configure and install the right IT infrastructure that works best for your company’s requirements.

 Outdated routers, switches, access points lower your wireless network’s performance.
 Their incompatibility with the modern technological devices, complex applications and software will limit an IT team from effectively supporting you.
 Hence investing in equipment upgrades, a regular schedule will not only relieve frustration caused by the poor wireless connection but also make your business competitive.